wallisoft/OpenVPN-sh/README.md

 Adds icon to favourites to connect/disconnect OpenVPN's linux client.

 Simple bash script to start/stop OpenVPN.
-Creates an icon in your favorites.
+Installer creates an icon in your favorites and adds autostart file.
 Click icon to toggle connection on/off.
 Icon colour changes to green when connected.
 If you are connected at shutdown the script will reconnect at boot.

 Right click the icon to browse for your *.ovpn profile